Skip to contents

 algo

-ML method used for nodewise-network predictions.
-Six algorithms can be specified:
+ML method used for nodewise-based predictions.
+Four algorithms can be specified:

 • algo="sem" (default) for a linear SEM, see SEMrun.